hraoyama/decorules/README.md

 The rules are specified through __decorators on the class declaration__ and using the metaclass __HasEnforcedRules__ from the library.
 Enforcement of the rules is done by throwing exceptions (which can be developer specified) when a predicate function fails on the class or an instance (depending on the decorator used).

-In the case of rules enforced on instances, these are enforced on creation of an instance only.
+By default, rules enforced on instances are enforced on creation of an instance only.
+It is possible to enforce these rules on any member function call by using a decorator on the method.

 ## Installation